 The menu is the best I’ve seen in months: taut, confident, and created by someone who actually wants to feed me: pigeon with wild mushroom, pearl barley and sweetcorn; red mullet with fennel, apple and artichoke; pork belly with bacon jam and pickled onion; duck breast and confit with carrot, kale and baby turnip.
 Proof that, in the country, you needn’t look further than the barrel of a shotgun for inspiring ingredients.

 I asked the waiter to choose my starter, to which he hesitantly agreed.
-I’ve been annoying waiting staff with this request all year, simply to make eating out more interesting.
+They hate it, but I’ve been annoying waiting staff with this request all year, simply to make eating out more interesting.
 He opted for monkfish scampi with saffron mayonnaise.
 For what was essentially tempura fish, it was unimpeachable: sweet flesh cocooned in featherweight batter.
 The dish was a whisper of the greatness to come, but not memorable enough for me to stop wishing he’d chosen the pigeon.

 Gemma’s scallop with chicken wing and black pudding was enviable, a delicate balance of surf and turf, bolstered by the earthiness of the blood and oatmeal.
 Her venison fillet with celeriac and beetroot fondant was even better, and a contender for my dish of the year: buxom and blushing, and bold enough to withstand the gruffness of the root veg.
 Faultless cooking.
 My lamb rump, although forgivably rare, was bolstered by the aubergine, crispy potato and black pudding.
 The plate was complete and cohesive, and the meat, despite being slightly underdone, tasted of grass and mud and grazing—a testament to its quality.